 Reset Password Using Windows Installation Disc and Command Prompt

 First, change the boot order in BIOS to prioritize for CD/DVD.
-To enter BIOS, press F1, F2, F8 or other function key (it may differ on various computers).
+To enter BIOS, press F1, F2, F8, or another function key (it may differ on various computers).
 Insert your disc when starting Windows.

 When Setup begins, click Shift+F10 to launch Command Prompt.

-Note: If it says that system cannot find utilman.exe, then Windows is probably not on the D: drive.
-Try other drive letter.
+Note: If it says that the system cannot find utilman.exe, Windows is probably not on the D: drive.
+Try another drive letter.
 After you have entered the first line, press Enter to proceed and type this command: "copy d:\windows\system32\cmd.exe d:\windows\system32\utilman.exe".